 This cannot be said of the current spate of biographies?
 These books are in many ways a useful barometer to the growing shift to the right in academia.
 After all, academics do not live not in a vacuum and are subject to the many ideological pressures that rage throughout society.

 Patenaude correctly criticizes Service’s book for its level of factual inaccuracies.
-Writing in the American Historical Review he says “I have counted more than four dozen [mistakes],”. he continues, “Service mixes up the names of Trotsky's sons, misidentifies the largest political group in the first Duma in 1906, botches the name of the Austrian archduke assassinated at Sarajevo, misrepresents the circumstances of Nicholas II's abdication, gets backward Trotsky's position in 1940 on the United States' entry into World War II, and gives the wrong year of death of Trotsky's widow.
-Service's book is completely unreliable as a reference….
+Writing in the American Historical Review, he says “I have counted more than four dozen [mistakes],.”
+He continues, “Service mixes up the names of Trotsky's sons, misidentifies the largest political group in the first Duma in 1906, botches the name of the Austrian archduke assassinated at Sarajevo, misrepresents the circumstances of Nicholas II's abdication, gets backward Trotsky's position in 1940 on the United States' entry into World War II, and gives the wrong year of death of Trotsky's widow.
+Service's book is entirely unreliable as a reference….
 At times the errors are jaw-dropping.
 Service believes that Bertram Wolfe was one of Trotsky's ‘acolytes’ living with him in Mexico (pp. 441, 473), that André Breton was a ‘surrealist painter’ whose ‘pictures exhibited sympathy with the plight of the working people’ (p.
-453), and that Mikhail Gorbachev rehabilitated Trotsky in 1988, when in fact Trotsky was never posthumously rehabilitated by the Soviet government.”
+453), and that Mikhail Gorbachev rehabilitated Trotsky in 1988, when in fact, Trotsky was never posthumously rehabilitated by the Soviet government.”

-Patenaude goes on to explain how he came to review the book saying he was “initially inclined to turn down the review request”.
-He felt that working on the review would lead him away from other work.
+Patenaude goes on to explain how he came to review the book saying he was “initially inclined to turn down the review request.”
+He felt that working on the study would lead him away from other tasks.
 “Nonetheless, after checking to make sure that David North's book did not mention my own recent book on Trotsky, I accepted the invitation, fully expecting that I would add my voice to the chorus of praise for Service's biography.”

 “I wrote the review at the request of the editors of the AHR,” They asked me to review both Service's book and North's book.
 I did find this a little curious, because Service is a major figure in the field of Soviet history and his Trotsky has been hailed by several reviewers as the definitive biography -- so why dilute the effect by combining it with a slender, essentially self-published volume written by an avowed Trotskyist who devotes most of his pages to criticism of Service and his book?”